JSpeedie/cmp-tree/rust/cmp-tree/README.md

 # cmp-tree

-### Project Description
+### Directory Description

-This is the Rust implementation of `cmp-tree`.
+This directory contains the Rust implementation of `cmp-tree`.
 The program compares two directory trees telling you if they are identical.

+> Note: The directory trees used for testing the Rust implementation are not
+> contained within this current directory tree.
+They are 2 levels above in
+> `[repo-root]/tests`

+#### Features of the Rust Implementation

-The Rust implementation is multithreaded.
+* The Rust implementation is multithreaded.
+* The Rust implementation is tested.

 &nbsp;